Knitting threads: types, properties and rules for the selection of yarns

 Different knitting effects

-A number of artificial and mixed threads for knitting with crochets or crochet today produce a large amount of yarn with a wide variety of decorative effects:
+In the range of artificial and mixed threads for knitting or crocheting, a large number of yarns with a wide variety of decorative effects are produced today:

 As you can see from the title, such threads for knittingAre suitable for giving things different effects.
 From such a yarn, elegant, exclusive things are produced for special occasions, most of which are not intended for everyday wear.
 Therefore hygienic and properties and thermal conductivity of such threads are not high, this should be taken into account.
 Their main virtue is not practicality, but beauty.
 Look at the various photos of products made of such threads, and you will understand everything yourself.

-In addition to all the listed species, there is still a great variety of shades and variants of color solutions: monophonic yarn, melange, sectional dyeing.
+In addition to all the listed types, there are also a great many shades and color options: plain yarn, melange, sectional dyeing.

 What brand to choose